 Uses of ES cells in research

-ES cells have a vast array of uses in biomedical research and have potential in medicine too.
+ES cells have a vast array of uses in biomedical research.
+They have great potential in medicine too.
 As to the research, ES cells aid studies of early human development.
-Since issues that arise during development often lead to disease, this modeling is quite useful.
+Such modeling is quite useful.
 Many diseases have their origins in early development.

 You can see a video above from my lab of human embryonic stem cells that have differentiated into beating human heart muscle above.

-More recently induced pluripotent stem cells or iPS cells have come onto the scene. iPS cells behave almost identically to ES cells, but no embryo is needed to make them.
+More recently induced pluripotent stem cells or iPS cells came onto the scene. iPS cells behave almost identically to ES cells.
+However, their generation requires no embryos.
 For this reason, iPS cells are less controversial than ES cells.
-However, every batch of iPS cells needs to be validated.
-Some iPS cells are less like ES cells than others.
-In addition, some iPS cells, if not properly validated, may contain mutations or other changes.
-Still, for many applications, iPS cells work just fine. iPS cells have the additional benefit of being made from the same patient who gets a therapy back.
-In a sense it is a self-transplant.
+However, we have to validate every batch of iPS cells.
+Some iPS cells are less similar to ES cells than others.
+In addition, some iPS cells may contain mutations or have changes.
+Still, for many applications, iPS cells work just fine. iPS cells have the additional benefit of being genetically identical to source patient.
+The resulting therapy is a self-transplant.

 A defining feature of pluripotent stem cells including ES cells is that they can form a tumor called a teratoma.
 This embryonic cell tumor is generally benign.
 Teratoma are only rarely malignant in which case they are teratocarcinoma.
 Even benign teratoma can cause tissue destruction as they grow.
 For these reasons, clinical researchers are not planning to use ES cells themselves in trials.
 In fact, scientists try to differentiate ES cells so fully that stem cells remain.
 They are developing new methods to remove or kill off residual pluripotent cells in cell production methods for clinical trials.
 You can see an image from an experimental teratoma generated in our lab above.

 Clinical trials involving ES cells